joshansen/umn-marching-band-attendance/README.md

 * Javascript files should be added to public/js
 * CSS files should be added to public/css
 * Images should be added to public/img
-* Pages (to be rendered server-side and currently being written in Jade), should be updated in views
+* Pages (to be rendered server-side and currently being written in Jade, which can be changed), should be updated in views

 ## API